 Mixing skin tones in oil painting can be a tough task for most of the beginners in painting.
-Here let us discuss about the different aspects of mixing colors so that you can get the best realistic skin color for your portraits.
-Flesh tones don not have a specific formula and each one of you will have a unique method of mixing colors.
+Here let us discuss how to mix skin color so that you can get the best realistic tone for your portraits.
+Flesh tones do not have a specific formula and each one of you will have a unique method of mixing colors.
 It is often artist dependent.

 Multitudes of colors are available in art stores and it is often confusing for a beginner to select the best colors for skin tone.
 Most of the popular artists suggest setting the palette before starting the painting process.

 How to Make Skin Color in Oil Paint: